 Aspergers101 proposed a new bill titled “Samuel Allen Law” introduced during the 86th Texas Legislative Session.
-This bill will allow a person with a Communication Impediment (subcategory: Autism, Asperger Syndrome, Deafness, Hearing Impairment, PTSD, Parkinson’s Disease, Mild Intellectual Disability and more) the option for disclosure when registering their vehicle through the Texas DMV.
+This bill will allow a person with a Communication Impediment (subcategory: Autism, Asperger Syndrome, Deaf, Hard of Hearing, PTSD, Parkinson’s Disease, Mild Intellectual Disability and more) the option for disclosure when registering their vehicle through the Texas DMV.
 This will place the diagnosis privately in the Texas Law Enforcement Telecommunication System (TLETS) alerting the officer PRIOR to approaching the vehicle in a pull-over scenario.
 This will not only save lives, it will keep the diagnosis hidden from public scrutiny.